annagornyitzki/ucsb-islavista-arrest-heatmap/README.md

 Import CSV file into SQLite using DBeaver
 1. **Tool Used:** [DBeaver](https://dbeaver.io/)
 2. **Steps:**
-   - Open DBeaver and create a new SQLite database named arrestData.db.
+   - Create a new SQLite database named arrestData.db.
    - Use the `CSV Import Wizard` in DBeaver to load the CSV into a table named UCSB_Crime_Fire_Log:
      - Go to **Database > Tools > Import Data**.
    - Verify the data is correctly imported by running a `SELECT * FROM UCSB_Crime_Fire_Log ucfl;` query.

-**You can access table definition in [Database folder](https://github.com/annagornyitzki/ucsb-islavista-arrest-heatmap/tree/main/Database)**
+**You can access table definition arrestDataTable.sql in [Database folder](https://github.com/annagornyitzki/ucsb-islavista-arrest-heatmap/tree/main/Database)**

 ### 3. Test SQLite Queries
 1. Use DBeaver to test various SQLite queries on the imported table:
    - Perform data filtering, aggregation, and transformations to analyze the data.
    - Save the queries that yield useful insights for later use in Jupyter Notebook.

-### 4. Export Data for Visualization
-1. Once the data is finalized, export it as a cleaned CSV:
-   - Use DBeaver's **Export Data** feature to save the query results as a CSV file.
-   - Save this cleaned CSV file for visualization.
+**You can access SQL queries arrestQueries.sql in [Database folder](https://github.com/annagornyitzki/ucsb-islavista-arrest-heatmap/tree/main/Database)**

 ### Using Data to Create Heatmaps
-### 5. Create Heatmaps in Jupyter Notebook
+### 4. Create Heatmaps in Jupyter Notebook
 1. **Tool Used:** [Jupyter Notebook](https://jupyter.org/)
 2. **Steps:**
-   - Open a new Jupyter Notebook and load the exported CSV:
-     ```python
-     import pandas as pd
-     data = pd.read_csv("cleaned_data.csv")
-     ```
-   - Use libraries like `matplotlib` or `seaborn` to create heatmaps:
-     ```python
-     import seaborn as sns
-     import matplotlib.pyplot as plt

-     plt.figure(figsize=(10, 8))
-     sns.heatmap(data.corr(), annot=True, cmap="coolwarm")
-     plt.title("Heatmap of Data Correlations")
-     plt.show()
-     ```
-   - Save your notebook with the visualizations.

-### Prepare and Load Data
-My underlying
-csv to database
-how to create table
-### Using Data to Create Heatmaps
+explain what jupyter notebooks i have in my repo start this chapter saying i have three approaches of visualizing the data. each approach has one notebook. the first approach im doing is displaying generic heatmap with no counts. second appraoch is counts. then clusters.

+instead of steps say that the specific steps of how to visualize them are written in the jupyter notebooks

+appraoch number one consits of these high level steps then call out steps there are more ways of retrieving lat long because google there is less data maniuplation manually for me in first notebook compare two methods and describe why choose google

+notebook number two
+(MAIN DIFFERENTIATOR IS ADDING COUNTS INTO QL QUERiES)

-start jupyter notebook
+notebook number three
-you can find files under this directory in repo breakdown what is happening inside jupyer
-1. creating data frames
-2. 2. tranlsating address to lat longs
-   3. visualizing them
-4. in notebook the different visualizations are shown and analyzed

-5. **SIGNIFICNCE OF FOLIUM AND GOOGLE VERSION*
+(LETTING PYTHON DO COUNTS, CLUSETER DOES COUNT FOR ME)

 ## Contact
 Anna Gornyitzki: annagornyitzki@gmail.com